-There is a problem facing this country.
-It is an issue that affects people of every age and ethnicity.
-States across the country are pouring out billions of dollars annually to stem the tide of the opioid epidemic, but the prognosis is not good.
+There is an issue in this country that affects people of every age and ethnicity.
+States nationwide spend billions of dollars annually to stop the opioid epidemic, but the prognosis is not good.

-To better understand how this plague affects individuals, it is vital to understand opioids.
-Despite working on similar receptors in the human brain, opioids and opiates are actually different from one another.
-Many people assume that these two terms mean one and the same, but some key differences do exist.
-There may not be much variance in the ways they affect us, but how they originate is another matter entirely.
+To better know how this plague affects people, it is vital to understand opioids.
+Despite working on similar receptors in the human brain, opioids and opiates differ.
+Many assume these terms have the same meaning, but key differences exist.
+There may not be much variance in how they affect us, but how they originate is another matter.

-Opioids are man-made drugs produced in laboratories, or in processing facilities for illicit drug-trade purposes.
-They can be categorized as either being fully or semi-synthetic, but regardless or designation, opioids are chemically manufactured by nature.
-Some familiar and newer examples of opioids include hydrocodone, oxycodone, carfentanil, and fentanyl.
+Opioids are manufactured drugs produced in laboratories or processing facilities for illicit drug-trade purposes.
+They can be categorized as fully or semi-synthetic, but regardless of designation, opioids are chemically manufactured by nature.
+Some familiar and newer examples of opioids include:

 Opiates, on the other hand, are produced from naturally occurring opium poppies.
 Besides opium itself, alkaloids found within the plant are the basis for pain-relieving drugs like morphine and codeine, but also illegal substances like heroin.
-Technically, morphine, codeine, and heroin are considered both opioids and opiates.
-The term opioid is a blanket term for all naturally occurring opiates and man-made opioid drugs.
+Technically, morphine, codeine and heroin are considered opioids and opiates.
+The term opioid is a blanket term for all naturally occurring opiates and manufactured opioid drugs.
 As a general rule of thumb, all opiates are opioids, but not all opioids are opiates.

-Opioid overdoses are a daily occurrence in the United States.
-Identifying the signs and symptoms of an opioid overdose can put you or a loved one on the right path toward treatment.
+Opioid overdoses are a daily occurrence in the U.S. Identifying the signs and symptoms of an opioid overdose can put you or a loved one on the right path toward treatment.

 Knowing when a recreational experience with opiates is devolving into an emergency could save a life.
 Perceptible warning signs of an opiate overdose include: